integrationsuperhero/techcon2020/APICDevJam/Lab5/index.md

     ![](images/tutorial_html_66473f670a224c38.png)

 7. Scroll down to invoke and insert [[version 2.0.0]] right below it.
+Skip if the version 2.0.0 is already populated.

     ![](images/tutorial_html_d480dfb5896607c6.png)

 8. Now go to the last map and insert **[version: 2.0.0]** right below it.
     Click [[Assemble]] to
     go back to the gateway flow designer.
+Skip if the version 2.0.0 is already populated.

     ![](images/tutorial_html_80b968197ef6f435.png)